 Nobody who goes through a divorce does so to fight tooth and nail with their spouse along the way.
-We hear often that the path of least resistance is typically not optimal.
+We often hear that the path of least resistance is typically not optimal.
 However, the path of least resistance in a divorce may end up being beneficial for both you and your children.
-Assuming that a divorce is going to be a knockdown, the drag-out fight can be the first step towards a difficult and contentious divorce case.
-I believe that it is good practice to begin a divorce assuming that you and your spouse will be able to end your marriage amicably.
+Assuming that a divorce will be a knockdown, the drag-out fight can be the first step towards a difficult and contentious divorce case.
+I believe that it is good practice to begin a divorce, assuming that you and your spouse will end your marriage amicably.

-At the end of the day, however, to assume that there will not be any conflict in a divorce would be unrealistic most likely.
-After all, you are ending the most important relationship of your life and are having to divide up your property, time with your children as well as the rights and duties as they pertain to your children.
-To think that all of that could occur without there being at least some degree of conflict may be just as foolish has to believe that your divorce will be nothing but conflict from beginning to end.
-I think that they are is a point in between these two extremes where you and your spouse can accomplish your goals but also seek to keep the peace between the two of you.
+However, at the end of the day, to assume that there will not be any conflict in a divorce would be unrealistic, most likely.
+After all, you are ending the most important relationship of your life and are having to divide up your property, time with your children, and the rights and duties as they pertain to your children.
+To think that all of that could occur without at least some degree of conflict may be just as foolish as to believe that your divorce will be nothing but conflict from beginning to end.
+I think they are a point in between these two extremes where you and your spouse can accomplish your goals and seek to keep the peace between you.

 For many married couples, this can start with discussing the state of your marriage and where both of you see it going, if anywhere.
-A difficult reality for many of you reading this blog post will be the fact that your spouse can divorce you no matter what your feelings are on the matter.
-I would like to think they're in a functioning relationship you would have some say in the future of your marriage before a divorce petition is filed.
-However, I know from experience that this is not always the case and you may find that your spouse is not willing to work with you on any issues that you were experiencing in your marriage before filing for divorce.
+A difficult reality for many of you reading this blog post will be that your spouse can divorce you no matter what your feelings are.
+I want to think they're in a functioning relationship; you would have some say in the future of your marriage before a divorce petition is filed.
+However, I know from experience that this is not always the case, and you may find that your spouse is not willing to work with you on any issues you were experiencing in your marriage before filing for divorce.

-However, in some cases, you may be able to talk with your spouse before any decisions are made and seek outside intervention to possibly avoid the finality of a divorce.
-Even if this conversation does not occur before divorce being filed it is certainly possible to work with him or her until the divorce is final to possibly save your relationship.
-While I may think that there is benefit 2 trying to save the marriage before divorce is filed, the law does not prohibit you from stopping the divorce when is partially complete if you all determine that the relationship can be salvage in and that is what both of you want.
+However, in some cases, you may be able to talk with your spouse before any decisions are made and seek outside intervention to avoid the finality of a divorce possibly.
+Even if this conversation does not occur before divorce being filed, it is certainly possible to work with them until the divorce is final to save your relationship possibly.
+While I may think that there is benefit 2 trying to save the marriage before divorce is filed, the law does not prohibit you from stopping the divorce when it is partially complete if you all determine that the relationship can be salvaged, and that is what both of you want.

-My point is that you have options before you as far as how to avoid the permanency of divorce.
+My point is that you have options before you as far as avoiding the permanency of divorce.
 The emotion that goes into filing for divorce should not be understated.
 There is something about filing the paperwork associated with the divorce and having your spouse served with notice of the lawsuit that has some degree of finality to it.
-While the reality is that you can stop the proceedings at any point with the consent of your spouse the reality of your situation is that It can be difficult to convince your spouse to stop the divorce midway when it has already been started.
+While the reality is that you can stop the proceedings at any point with your spouse's consent, the reality of your situation is that It can be difficult to convince your spouse to stop the divorce midway when it has already been started.

 Using whatever capital you have in their relationship to attempt to work out your problems before the divorce is filed would be an ideal first step towards an amicable divorce should one need to be filed.
-Entering into a divorce with bad will or anger towards your spouse is a telltale sign that you all are going to have a difficult divorce case in front of you.
-On the other hand, if you have shown a willingness to meet your spouse halfway and be honest about your marital difficulties then a contentious or conflict-filled divorce would be less likely to occur in my opinion.
+Entering into a divorce with bad will or anger towards your spouse is a telltale sign that you all will have a difficult divorce case in front of you.
+On the other hand, if you have shown a willingness to meet your spouse halfway and be honest about your marital difficulties, then a contentious or conflict-filled divorce would be less likely to occur, in my opinion.

 Is a premarital or post-marital agreement possible for you and your partner?

-The reality of the situation is that entering into a premarital or marital property agreement can be a great decision for both persons involved.
-For instance, a premarital property agreement can be an extremely smart contract to sign with your fiancé if you are trying to protect him or her from taking any responsibility in the marriage for deaths that may be associated with your business, for example.
+The reality is that entering into a premarital or marital property agreement can be a great decision for both persons involved.
+For instance, a premarital property agreement can be a brilliant contract to sign with your fiancé if you are trying to protect them from taking any responsibility in the marriage for deaths associated with your business.
 Why not seek to remove a potential point of conflict in your divorce before your marriage even begins.

 You may take steps towards preserving an amicable relationship with your spouse through signing a marital property agreement.
-Married people can choose to negotiate with one another on subjects related to their community estate while they are on good terms with one another rather than after a difficult relationship has already begun.
+Married people can choose to negotiate with one another on subjects related to their community estate while they are on good terms rather than after a difficult relationship has already begun.
 As it has been said so many times: an ounce of prevention is worth a pound's worth of cure.
-This means that if you can avoid a problem before it starts that is even more valuable than learning how to solve the problem once it has arisen.
+This means that if you can avoid a problem before it starts, that is even more valuable than learning how to solve it once it has arisen.

 Being in a position to enter into a prenuptial agreement takes honest dialogue and trust with your fiance.
-Not only do you have to be able to identify potential weaknesses or trouble spots in your relationship but you need to have trust with one another to even have these discussions in the 1st place.
-It is my opinion that most people who are getting married do not have the trust with their fiance to put themselves in this sort of situation.
-This is a shame because doing so can help work through problems and stand to benefit the relationship in the long term.
+Not only do you have to be able to identify potential weaknesses or trouble spots in your relationship, but you need to have trust with one another even to have these discussions in the 1st place.
+I think most people who are getting married do not trust their fiance to put themselves in this sort of situation.
+This is a shame because doing so can help work through problems and benefit the relationship in the long term.

 I hold this view because you could look at the negotiation process in a prenuptial agreement as a kind of counseling.
-Even though you are anticipating getting a divorce by even drafting a prenuptial agreement, you are also taking steps towards open and honest dialogue with him or her.
+Even though you anticipate getting a divorce by even drafting a prenuptial agreement, you are also taking steps towards open and honest dialogue.
 Having the presence of mind to talk about difficult spots in your relationship before you get married takes a great deal of trust and maturity.
-Having the willingness to engage in difficult conversations like this can be the difference between a successful in an unsuccessful marriage.
+The willingness to engage in difficult conversations like this can be the difference between a successful and unsuccessful marriage.

-The document that you create and enter into with your fiance only has a legal effect if a divorce is filed.
-You can create a prenuptial agreement with your spouse to be and it will have no legal force if you all never get divorced.
-On the other hand, if you and your spouse get divorced this document can be an important step towards avoiding conflict in maintaining a sense of civility during the case.
+The document you create and enter into with your fiance only has a legal effect if a divorce is filed.
+You can create a prenuptial agreement with your spouse, and it will have no legal force if you all never get divorced.
+On the other hand, if you and your spouse get divorced, this document can be an important step towards avoiding conflict in maintaining a sense of civility during the case.

-I think that the general perception over a divorce is that the case will only become more contentious if an attorney is hired on either side.
+The general perception over a divorce is that the case will only become more contentious if an attorney is hired on either side.
 However, I think that this is a false assumption and is not true across the board.
-My experience working with different types of couples going through divorces that an attorney can provide a lot of benefits for you and your spouse in a divorce both in the early stage of the case and towards the completion of the divorce.
+In my experience working with different types of couples going through divorces, an attorney can provide a lot of benefits for you and your spouse in a divorce, both in the early stage of the case and towards the completion of the divorce.

-One of the many benefits of hiring an experienced family law attorney to represent you in a divorce is that you are now able to speak with that attorney for a consultation.
+One of the many benefits of hiring an experienced family law attorney to represent you in a divorce is that you can now speak with that attorney for a consultation.
 Most family law attorneys do not charge for an initial consultation.
-This allows you to provide information to the client about the nature of your case and you can receive feedback from the lawyer.
-Many times I will talk to a potential client about their case and in that discussion, the potential client will realize that a certain issue in their marriage is not as significant as he or she previously believed.
+This allows you to provide information to the client about the nature of your case, and you can receive feedback from the lawyer.
+Many times I will talk to a potential client about their case.
+In that discussion, the potential client will realize that a certain issue in their marriage is not as significant as they previously believed.

 Utilize mediation rather than litigation to maintain an amicable divorce

 Without question, sometimes an attorney and client find themselves in a circumstance where a trial in the divorce case becomes necessary.
-For instance, if both you and your spouse are angling to be named as a primary conservator of your children there is no middle ground between your two positions.
-When both of you believe that you are suited to care for your child consistently and you both want to be able to determine that Childs primary residence then a divorce trial on this issue may become inevitable.
+For instance, if both you and your spouse are angling to be named as a primary conservator of your children, there is no middle ground between your two positions.
+When both of you believe that you are suited to care for your child consistently, and you both want to determine that Child's primary residence, then a divorce trial on this issue may become inevitable.

-Mediation is a process whereby you and your spouse would agree to appoint the mediator to help you settle your case either for temporary orders or final orders.
+Mediation is a process whereby you and your spouse agree to appoint a mediator to help you settle your case either for temporary orders or final orders.
 In most jurisdictions in Texas, mediation is required by family court judges before either type of hearing or trial.
-One of the reasons why so many family court judges promote mediation is because it not only helps to avoid trials but it helps parties to negotiate their way through subject matter that they are better able to approach than a judge would be.
+One of the reasons why so many family court judges promote mediation is that it helps to avoid trials.
+Still, it helps parties negotiate their way through subject matter that they can better approach than a judge would be.

 Think about it in terms of time spent on your case.
-Even the most diligent of family court judges will have a limited opportunity to work with you on your case as far as sorting through issues and arriving at determinations that are fair and equitable.
+Even the most diligent family court judges will have a limited opportunity to work with you on your case as far as sorting through issues and arriving at fair and equitable determinations.
 There are time limitations and restrictions that even the most conscientious judge must adhere to.
-If you are interested in working out solutions that suit you and your spouse well you are better off negotiating with one another than relying upon the decisions of a judge who will not know you or your spouse nearly well enough to make decisions that are across the board beneficial for all of you.
+If you are interested in working out solutions that suit you and your spouse well, you are better off negotiating with one another than relying upon the decisions of a judge who will not know you or your spouse nearly well enough to make decisions that are across the board beneficial for all of you.

 Displaying a willingness to negotiate and meet your spouse halfway on as many issues as possible is probably the best way to ensure that your divorce is amicable.
 To burn freely, a fire needs oxygen.
-In the same way, for a conflict to burn freely oxygen is also needed.
-When you and your spouse are trading barbs back and forth with one another there is ample opportunity for a fire to be ignited metaphorically speaking.
-Mediation seeks two remove the kindling that would the useful in starting contentious in a conflict-filled month with in a divorce.
+In the same way, for a conflict to burn freely, oxygen is also needed.
+When you and your spouse are trading barbs back and forth with one another, there is ample opportunity for a fire to be ignited metaphorically speaking.
+Mediation seeks two remove the kindling that would be used in starting contentious in a conflict-filled month within a divorce.

 On the other hand, mediation takes the air out of any potential disputes that you and your spouse may become engaged in were you not to engage the services of an attorney or mediator.
-There is nothing wrong with having fruitful and results-oriented discussions with your spouse in a divorce even if those discussions are contentious and difficult to engage in.
-However, I think if we're being honest with ourselves many of these discussions would not be helpful and what instead seek only two cause animosity to rise between you and your spouse.
+There is nothing wrong with having fruitful and result-oriented discussions with your spouse in a divorce, even if those discussions are contentious and difficult to engage in.
+However, if we're honest with ourselves, many of these discussions would not be helpful and instead seek only two cause animosity to rise between you and your spouse.